 |Hispanic or Latino||111|

-Other EE Tech appeals to people across the globe.
+Students from other countries are interested in Other EE Tech, too.
 About 1.2% of those with this major are international students.

 How Much Do Other Electrical Engineering Majors Make?